Does Ink Expire?

 - Can You Still Use the Expired Ink Cartridge?

 Ink Cartridge Expiration Date vs. Ink Warranty Ends Date

-New ink and toner cartridges will sometimes come with two dates on the box (or stamped on the cartridges themselves).
+New ink cartridges will sometimes come with two dates on the box (or stamped on the cartridges themselves).
 These dates are:

 - Ink Cartridge Expiration Date